 WHA Information Center (WHAIC) is increasing its analytical services.
 WHAIC has the capability to answer questions and support business decisions through data mining, and independent review of methods, analyses and presentation quickly and efficiently - providing users with a set of actionable data that has been tailored specifically for an organization's needs and for the area of interest.
 WHAIC has ready access to the hospital and ambulatory surgery center discharge data sets and the State of Wisconsin RN Nursing Workforce database.
 In addition to analytics, please check out all Data Products available from the WHAIC.
+In light of the federal government ending mandatory hospital COVID data reporting, the daily updates of the WHA COVID-19 Situational Awareness Dashboard will be suspended, effective April 30, 2024.
+WHA plans to maintain the dashboard in its current state as of April 30, 2024, allowing stakeholders to access historical data and trends, but it will not be updated going forward.
+COVID-19 Situational Awareness Dashboard For access to dashboards containing ongoing COVID-19 data elements, please visit the DHS website.

 In the United States, September is known as Ovarian Cancer Awareness Month.
 According to the American Cancer Society, more than 19,000 women are estimated to be diagnosed with ovarian cancer in 2023.
 Ovarian cancer is the fifth leading cause of death among women and mainly develops in older women.